Request quote

 Circular Connector Finishes that Deliver Peace of Mind

 At Amerline, we understand that selecting the right finish for your circular connector comes with considerations.
 That’s why we offer various finish options for our connectors, including custom finishes, to meet the specific needs of your product: finishes that are safe, scratch-resistant, anti-corrosive, durable and visually appealing.
+Our finishes are specifically designed to meet the demands of industrial applications.
 And, of course, many of our finishes are certified RoHS compliant for added protection.

 Looking to find a connector with the right finish for your applications?
 Request a quote today.